aldettinger/camel-quarkus-troubleshooting/README.md

 The report contains the stack trace involved in the initialization of the `MyRoute` class.
 From this report, would you be able to find clues that the `MyRoute` class initialization:
  + has been recorded at build time ?
- + is instantiated through reflection ?
+ + has been performed through reflection ?

 This is just an example, the bottom line being that we can pass options to `native-image` using `-Dquarkus.native.additional-build-args`.

 ### Extracting information from a native executable

-In native an executable in generated.
+In native mode, an executable in generated.
 As such, standard tools working with executable could be used.
 For instance `readelf`, `strings` and so on.